Overview of Florida Colleges & Schools

 Private Universities & Colleges

-In Florida there are seventy-four accredited private four-year colleges.
+In Florida there are seventy-nine accredited private four-year colleges.
 Similar to public schools, private colleges and universities offer bachelor's or higher level programs and research opportunities, although they usually have smaller classes and higher tuition.
 Compare admission requirements and tuition details for private colleges in Florida.

 Bible & Christian Colleges

 Bible and Christian colleges generally provide specialized undergraduate education with a focus on religious or biblical study.
-There are approximately twenty-five such colleges in Florida located throughout the state.
+There are approximately twenty-four such colleges in Florida located throughout the state.
 See a full list of Christian colleges in Florida along with program and tuition information.

 Browse Schools by Career in Florida